-The Baby Trend Sit N' Stand earned the lowest score overall in our review of 18 double strollers.
-This simple tandem stroller can accept two infant car seats, but the standard seating arrangements sans car seat give children very different rider experiences that might have twins arguing about who gets to sit where.
-If your goal is a stroller for children of different ages, it might work somewhat better, but the quality and performance just aren't as high as the competition, and for a Sit and Stand design there are better options in this review.
-While this stroller does have a reasonable price point, it isn't low enough to make putting up with poor maneuverability and ease of use performance worthwhile.
-This is not a stroller we would recommend no matter what your goal or budget.
+The Baby Trend Sit N' Stand earned the lowest score overall in our double strollers review.
+This simple tandem stroller can accept two infant car seats, but the standard seating arrangements sans car seats give children very different experiences that might have little ones arguing about who gets to sit where.
+If your goal is a stroller for kids of different ages, it might work somewhat better, but the quality and performance aren't as high as the competition, and for a Sit and Stand design, there are better options in this review.
+While this stroller has a reasonable price point, it isn't low enough to make putting up with poor maneuverability and ease of use worthwhile.
+This is not a stroller we would recommend, no matter what your goal or budget.

 Our Analysis and Test Results

 For over 26 years, Baby Trend has designed a variety of baby gear, from walkers to car seats.
 The company strives to make affordable products for babies.
 Their innovations have led to the first Sit and Stand stroller and the first diaper pail that didn't require brand-specific refills.

 The Sit N' Stand earned one of the lowest scores in the group for ease of use.

 Folding and unfolding any double stroller has a size issue to contend with that can cause struggling.
 The fold and unfold here isn't difficult with one hand and 3-4 steps.
 It can self-stand and auto-lock but requires the user to bend to the ground.
 If you can't bend that far, you can fold this stroller with two hands and avoid it.
 To unfold requires two steps and two hands and is easier than the fold.
 It can be awkward the first few times you do it, but it isn't the worst with practice.